Certificate of Sponsorship (COS)

 • Set up initial CoS allocation for undefined certificates

-Step 3: Determine CoS Type and Allocation
+Step 3: Choose CoS Type and Allocation

 • For Undefined CoS: Use annual allocation based on business projections

-• Consider timing requirements and recruitment schedules
+• Consider timing and recruitment schedules

 Step 4: Submit CoS Application